 While the new rule might help clients pick up an investment adviser from a google search review result, it might create a new burden for compliance officers as they might need to review each advertisement for its due diligence.
 For more information on SEC’s recent proposed changes, read the complete proposal here.

-VComply is an intuitive and intelligent platform that empowers businesses to monitor and manage their compliance and risk initiatives.
+VComply is a simple and user friendly platform that empowers businesses to monitor and manage their compliance and risk initiatives.
 The team at VComply is dedicated to empowering customers to create and manage powerful, risk, compliance, and governance programs.
 Contact us to learn more about how VComply can help you meet your compliance and governance goals.